joelparkerhenderson/demo-rust-axum/README.md

 <div style="page-break-before:always;"></div>

-## Bonus: Refactor to use a host, port, and socket address
+## Use a host, port, and socket address

 To bind the server, our demo code uses a socket address string.